The Dominance Drive Deconstructed

 Consider the needs of Kimball Construction, a company that looks for high dominance in candidates for their project manager positions.
 This is a position “where people will often need to fight for change orders, and not be afraid to disagree with superintendents,” explains Becca Pennington, Kimball’s HR manager.
 Conversely, low dominance people are well-suited for Kimball’s accounting positions.

 Clearly, it’s critical to identify the amount of dominance required in a given job function and at every level of the organization.
-With that behavioral target in mind, it’s then equally important to find people who naturally match the required amount of dominance or who can adapt sufficient to meet the need.
+With that behavioral target in mind, it’s then equally important to find people who naturally match the required amount of dominance or who can adapt sufficiently to meet the need.